graphops/subgraph-mcp/README.md

 After adding the configuration, restart Claude Desktop.

 **Important**: Claude Desktop may not automatically utilize server resources.
-To ensure proper functionality, manually add "The Graph" resource to your chat context by clicking on the context menu and adding the resource `graphql://subgraph`.
+To ensure proper functionality, manually add "Subgraph MCP LLM Guidence" resource to your chat context by clicking on the context menu and adding the resource `graphql://subgraph`.

 ## Available Tools